Sandwich Shop Site

 Making sure key elements were easy to find was important to improving the user experience.

-A user should be able to find important link like the food menu and specials.
+A user should be able to find important links like the food menu and specials.

 I created a low-fidelity prototype to test the connection between all the user screens that complete a primary user flow.